taciano-perez/studysmart/README.md

 # StudySmart

 A web application to help high schoolers to manage their study and sleep hours.
+I have created it to help my daughter track & plan her studies.

+It also served as a vehicle for me to explore how to use AI agents for coding.
+StudySmart has been entirely developed using OpenAI's Codex.
+For this project, I followed the "vibe coding" approach, where I hardly did any reviews of the code.

+The application consists of a Python frontend and a SQL database.
+It is deployed to Render.com.

 ## Setup